Elijahlekomo/Elijahlekomo/README.md

 ## Hi!
 My name is Elijah Lekomo 👋
-Am a .net developer.
-I'm interested in AI, .Net, and cloud development.
+Am a C# .Net developer.
+I'm interested in AI, and cloud development.

  __Skills__